CodeonWheels-GR/COW-Documentation/docs/react/useEffect-hook.md

 title: UseEffect Hook
 ---

 The useEffect hook is used to run a "side effect" or function whenever the developer decides.
-There are three ways to decide when a useEffect will run its side effect.

 ## How to Use a UseEffect Hook